punyavashist/dotfiles/README.md

 I use this often to quickly clone the URL that I copied from GitHub.

 #### Trash files / folders
-A lot more safer than `rm -rf` files as you can always check out `~/.Trash` in cases of emergency or mistakes.
+A lot safer than to `rm -rf` files as you can always check out `~/.Trash` in cases of emergency or mistakes.

 ```Bash
 re(){